ietf-rats-wg/architecture/draft-ietf-rats-architecture.md

 Environment before.
 This transfer of duty is the essential part of Layered Attestation.
 The (U)EFI / BIOS / Firmware now is the Attesting Environment.
 The next Target Environment is, in this example, a bootloader.
-There are potentially multiple kernels to boot, the decision is imposed on the bootloader.
+There are potentially multiple kernels to boot, the decision is up to the bootloader.
-Only a integer bootloader will make an appropriate decision.
+Only a bootloader with intact integrity will make an appropriate decision.
 Therefore, Claims about the integrity of a bootloader are now collected by the freshly appointed Attesting Environment that is the (U)EFI / BIOS / Firmware.
 Collected Claims have to be stored by the current Attesting Environment in a similar shielded and secured manner, so that the next Attesting Environment